 Billy Ryan is Marketing Effectiveness Manager at Direct Line Group.
-Ahead of his appearance at the Audience, Analytics and Insight #EffWeek satellite event on 11 October we talked to him about his role and what the job of managing marketing effectiveness means for him.
+We talked to him about his role and what the job of managing marketing effectiveness means for him.

 My presentation at the AAI event covers how to build lifetime value for a brand, whilst also hitting volume targets.
 To a certain degree, this is a succinct summary of the marketing effectiveness function at Direct Line Group.